VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **There have been over fifty million Mr. Potato Heads sold since it came out in 1952**
+- ⚡ Daily fun fact: **A snail can crawl across a razor blade without getting injured.
+This is possible because they excrete a slime that protects them**

 <h3 align="left">Connect with me:</h3>
 <p align="left">